Looking for your new favorite versatile sauce? Skip the usuals and go for this sweet and savory blueberry sauce!

 I know what you are thinking, this seems like a relatively single-use sauce, right?
 Wrong!
 The options are pretty incredible.

-- Pork.
+- Blueberry Sauce for Pork.
 Pork pairs so well with fruit sauces.
 Just think about pork chops and apples or pork chops and cherries.
 Season your pork simply with salt and pepper, cook to your liking, and spoon this rich sauce over top for a slamming good meal.

 - Beef.
 Yep, you read correctly.
 This batch of savory sauce was actually served over my reserve sear beef tenderloin.
 You don’t need much to go a long way and just look at this presentation!

-- Brie.
+- Cheese.
 Whether you just took a slice of triple cream brie out of the fridge to serve with crackers or you prepared brie en croute, this blueberry sauce is perfect for topping or dipping.
 You can even use it on goat cheese with a little honey drizzle.
+I even like it with manchego.

 - Desserts.
-While this is a savory sauce if you omit the black pepper and serve it over your favorite flavor of ice cream, pound cake, cheesecake, or custard, it will blow you away.
+While this is a savory sauce if you omit the black pepper and serve it over your favorite flavor of ice cream, my homemade vanilla pound cake, cheesecake cupcakes, or custard, it will blow you away.

 Fresh Blue Blueberries vs. Frozen Blueberries